tensorflow/tensorflow/tensorflow/g3doc/how_tos/image_retraining/index.md

 aside to run as validation frequently during training, and then have a final 10% that are used less often as a testing set to predict the real-world performance of the classifier.
 These ratios can be controlled using the `--testing_percentage` and `--validation_percentage` flags.
-One subtle thing that the script does is it uses the filename of the image to determine which set it is put into.
-This is designed to ensure that images don't get moved between training and testing sets on different runs, since that could be a problem if images that had been used for training a model were subsequently used in a validation set.
 In general you should be able to leave these values at their defaults, since you won't usually find any advantage to training to adjusting them.

+Note that the script uses the image filenames (rather than a completely random function) to divide the images among the training, validation, and test sets.
+This is done to ensure that images don't get moved between training and testing sets on different runs, since that could be a problem if images that had been used for training a model were subsequently used in a validation set.

+You might notice that the validation accuracy fluctuates among iterations.
+Much of this fluctuation arises from the fact that a random subset of the validation set is chosen for each validation accuracy measurement.
+The fluctuations can be greatly reduced, at the cost of some increase in training time, by choosing `--validation_batch_size=-1`, which uses the entire validation set for each accuracy computation.

+Once training is complete, you may find it insightful to examine misclassified images in the test set.
+This can be done by adding the flag `--print_misclassified_test_images`.
+This may help you get a feeling for which types of images were most confusing for the model, and which categories were most difficult to distinguish.
+For instance, you might discover that some subtype of a particular category, or some unusual photo angle, is particularly difficult to identify, which may encourage you to add more training images of that subtype.
+Oftentimes, examining misclassified images can also point to errors in the input data set, such as mislabeled, low-quality, or ambiguous images.
+However, one should generally avoid point-fixing individual errors in the test set, since they are likely to merely reflect more general problems in the (much larger) training set.